avrebarra/filetinder/README.md

 ### Tagging and removing files via GUI

-Once you started filetinder, open the link provided by the cli, defaultly will be at [localhost:17763](http://localhost:17763).
-You will be presented with this interface you can use:
+Once you started filetinder, open the link provided by the cli, defaultly will be at [localhost:17763/ui](http://localhost:17763/ui/).

+You will be presented with interface below.

 ![Contribution guidelines for this project](docs/images/ui-preview.gif)